ThatSalbert/LabWorks_CS/src/Implementations/ClassicalCiphers/README.md

 }
 ```

-## Playfair cipher
+## Implementations.ClassicalCiphers.Playfair cipher

-To encrypt the message using the Playfair cipher, the key will be added at the front of the alphabet and will go throught the *removeDuplicates()* function.
+To encrypt the message using the Implementations.ClassicalCiphers.Playfair cipher, the key will be added at the front of the alphabet and will go throught the *removeDuplicates()* function.
 After that, the alphabet will be transformed into an array of size *5x5* (letter *j* will be removed to fit the alphabet into the array).
 The function that Transforms the alphabet to an array:

 ```java